 - Garlic will grow from a single clove, planted with the root end down.

-- With potatoes, cut into pieces with at least one or two eyes on each, let them dry out a bit for a day or two at room temperature, then plant about 8 inches deep with the eyes facing up, but only top with 4 inches of soil.
+- Cut potatoes into pieces with at least one or two eyes on each, let them dry out a bit for a day or two at room temperature, then plant about 8 inches deep with the eyes facing up, but only top with 4 inches of soil.
 Add more soil as the plant grows.

 - A piece of left-over ginger root can be planted in soil with the newest buds facing up, in a moist, warm spot with non-direct sun, and it will regrow roots and shoots.

-- Romaine lettuce, celery, cabbage and bok choi can all be regrown by cutting off the plant’s base and putting it in water, then transplant into soil once the roots show.
+- Romaine lettuce, celery, cabbage and pak choi can all be regrown by cutting off the plant’s base and putting it in water, then transplant into soil once the roots show.

 9. How do I change my garden on a budget?

-You will save money on replacing plants, fertilising and watering if you follow the mantra, ‘right plant, right place’ and by mixing up your flower beds, you're guaranteed to achieve a different look in your garden, very quickly.
+You will save money on replacing plants, fertilising and watering if you follow the mantra, ‘right plant, right place’ and mix up your flower beds, you're guaranteed to achieve a different look in your garden very quickly.